Welcome to the Ticket to Work Program

 Linda Patino

-She served on many committees, built strong partnerships with American Job Centers, State Vocational Rehabilitation agencies, employers, and educational institutes to enhance services and opportunities for individuals with disabilities.
-During her 28 years with Tulare County Office of Education, she managed the Ticket to Work Program, WIOA Youth Services, and CalWORKS Return to work program where she has provided services to all ages and build a knowledge of resources for those we serve.
+During her 28 years with the Tulare County Office of Education, Linda has managed several key programs, including the Ticket to Work Program, WIOA Youth Services, and the CalWORKS Return to Work Program.
+Her expertise spans providing services to individuals of all ages and building a vast knowledge of resources to support those she serves.

 Monica Walls